6. Student Support & Representation

 6.6 Personal Tutors

-2. The Personal Tutor should provide a regular point of contact between student and academic department, subject or Faculty.
+3. The Personal Tutor should provide a regular point of contact between the student and the academic department, subject or Faculty and students are strongly encouraged to approach their tutor early if they are experiencing difficulties.
 Tutors will be available for consultation at reasonable times by appointment, and able to refer students for specialised advice elsewhere in the University.

-5. A student may have the same Personal Tutor throughout their studies at Aberystwyth if this is deemed appropriate by the Department, but they may be allocated a new Personal Tutor each year if this better fits the pedagogy and course structure in that subject area.
+6. A student may have the same Personal Tutor throughout their studies at Aberystwyth if this is deemed appropriate by the Department, but they may be allocated a new Personal Tutor each year if this better fits the pedagogy and course structure in that subject area.
+However, departments should take account of the importance of continuity of tutorial relationships for students who need more consistency as well as the impact of those tutorial relationships which show signs of being a poor relational fit.
 In the third year, reallocation of personal tutors to dissertation tutors, where that subject has a dissertation, may be appropriate to ensure regular contact with that student.

-9. Every undergraduate should have a Personal Tutor in his or her main department or subject area.
+10. Every undergraduate student should have a Personal Tutor in their main department or subject area.
 For Joint Honours students the personal tutor will be allocated in the lead named subject, but there will also be a named contact for each student in the second subject.

-11. Tutors should ensure that their students know how to contact them if necessary.
+12. Tutors should ensure that their students know how to contact them if necessary and encourage students to attend tutorials and access them early for support if needed.
 Departments should ensure that in the Personal Tutor’s absence, a student can see another member of staff during office hours or by appointment.

 -